DEPI-Projectt/Graduation-Project/README.md

 - [reports/](./reports): Analytical reports and findings

 ## Data
+- `data/raw/`: Original source files.
-- `data/`: Cleaned and transformed outputs for analysis.
+- `data/processed/`: Cleaned and transformed outputs for analysis.

 ## Notebooks
 The `notebooks/` directory is the core of this repository (primary language: Jupyter Notebook).
 Suggested organization: